 What Is The Best Tour Company That Takes Visitors To Shark Tooth Island

+One of the biggest challenges is finding how to get to Shark Tooth Island ga, without owning a boat.
 The best tour company is out of the Bull River Marina.
 Shark Tooth Fossil Hunting adventure takes up to six guests per trip.

 Due to the local tides, the departure times vary.
 Shark Tooth Fossil Hunting only visits the island during low tide due to the water covering the beaches at high tide.